longhowlam/GTST/README.md

 # GTST
-char level model on GTST summaries.
-Created with MXNET in R
+char level model on GTST (Dutch TV soap series)  summaries.
+Created with MXNET in R. Any text can be used of course :-)